Carjacking facts about the violent form of motor vehicle theft.

 The media coined the phrase “carjacking” and the crime of auto theft took on a new identity.
 After a rush of publicity, other criminals “copied” the crime of carjacking.

-These copycat criminals must have said,
+These copycat criminals must have thought,

 “Hey, I can steal any vehicle I want without damaging it, I get the car keys, and I can rob the owner too.
-What a concept!”
+What a concept!

 Another reason carjacking got started is because of the sophistication and prevalence of new anti-theft devices and alarm systems.
 New car alarms and steering wheel locking systems made it tougher on the auto thief.
 Chip-integrated ignition switches, engine cutoff devices, and stolen vehicle locators are now more common in cars.